ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/3-awx-collection-intro/_index.md

 ## Create an inventory

 Let's start with a very simple example to see how things work.
+Create a file with the following content and save it as `awx.yml`.

 ```yaml
 ---